-All India LPG Distributors’ Federation and National Federation of LPG Distributors of India point out the abnormalities in the distribution and price system laid down by the government.
-Although the government has capped subsidized cylinders to 6 per household in a year and 9 in Congress ruled states, there is no system to keep a tab on the number of subsidized cylinders given to each household.
-In addition, no mention of an uniform pricing system will further fuel black marketing.
+All India LPG Distributors’ Federation and National Federation of LPG Distributors of India point out the abnormalities in the government’s distribution and price system.
+Although the government has capped subsidized cylinders to 6 per household in a year and 9 in Congress-ruled states, there is no system to keep a tab on each household’s number of subsidized cylinders.
+Also, no mention of a uniform pricing system will further fuel black marketing.

 Until the government introduces a proper monitoring procedure and sets some fixed service charges and commission for distributors on subsidized and market-price cylinders, the federations’ will stop home delivery of cylinders from October 1.

-Earlier there were two categories of LPG cylinders – domestic and commercial.
-Now with introduction of subsidized cylinder, the government has created three categories – subsidized (6 or 9 cylinders), non-subsidized, commercial and exempt (schools, hospitals, temples, etc. that will continue to receive all cylinders at subsidized rates).
+Earlier, there were two categories of LPG cylinders – domestic and commercial.
+With the introduction of the subsidized cylinder, the government has created three categories – subsidized (6 or 9 cylinders), non-subsidized, commercial and exempt (schools, hospitals, temples, etc. to receive all cylinders at subsidized rates).